 How Does AWS DLP Work?

-As an enterprise grows and extends its IT environment to the cloud, data must be audited and tracked.
-The first step in AWS DLP is to take inventory of all data (e.g., files and assets) and categorise it.
-Categorising data in groups enables administrators to classify heavily monitored data and tag assets.
-This step also audits the environment for any devices and resources that must access data in the AWS cloud.
+As an organisation extends its IT environment to the cloud, data must be audited and tracked.
+The first step in AWS DLP is to take inventory of all files and assets.
+Then, everything is tagged, categorised and grouped.
+And any devices and resources that access data in the AWS cloud are identified.

-After data is categorised, administrators can then develop authorisation policies.
-These policies are manufactured from risk assessment, a process carried out by professional security teams.
-The risk assessment determines the severity of the data so that administrators can craft policies based on the data’s classification.
-Classifications generally include “High”, “Medium,” or “Low” risk.
-“High” risk is considered the most sensitive data like credit card numbers or social security numbers.
-“Low” risk is data that should be protected but would not pose a threat to customers or the company should it be disclosed.
-For example, “Low” risk data are the user's first name or their demographics.
-It’s data that should be protected, but it’s not critical information that could be used in corporate espionage, fraud, or identity theft.
+Next, administrators develop authorisation policies based on guidance in a risk assessment.
+Conducted by a security team, a risk assessment determines what data is sensitive.
+Administrators craft user access policies based on the data’s level of sensitivity and risk factor.
+“High” risk is the most sensitive data like credit card numbers or social security numbers.
+“Low” risk is the least sensitive data like a customer’s first name or demographics.
+It’s data that should be protected, but it’s not critical information that could be used in corporate espionage, fraud or identity theft.

-In DLP, you'll see data assessed using three qualifiers: Confidentiality, Integrity, and Availability.
-These three tags determine the way data must be stored and protected.
-Only authorised individuals can access confidential data.
-Data tagged with an Integrity marker is critical to business productivity and must be protected from corruption.
-The Availability tag ensures data will always be stored to make it easily accessible to authorised users who need it.
+In DLP, data is tagged with one of three qualifiers: confidentiality, integrity and availability.
+These tags determine how data is stored and protected.
+Confidential data is only accessible by authorised users.
+Data tagged “integrity” is critical to business productivity and must be protected from corruption.
+“Availability” indicates data should be stored in a way that’s easily accessible to authorised users.

 How Does AWS DLP Help with Compliance?

-Enterprise administrators often look to AWS DLP to help with compliance.
-The compliance regulations overseeing data depend on the organisation's industry; typically, at least one compliance standard applies to an organisation.
-Examples of compliance governance bodies that determine how data is accessed and stored include HIPAA, PCI-DSS, GDPR, FISMA, and FERPA.
-Before an organisation designs a storage policy, administrators should consult experts who determine the compliance regulations that must be followed.
+Administrators often rely on AWS DLP to help with compliance.
+Compliance regulations for how data is accessed and stored are typically industry specific.
+Examples of compliance governance bodies include HIPAA, PCI-DSS, GDPR, FISMA and FERPA.
+Before administrators design storage policies, they should consult experts about any relevant compliance regulations.
 Failure to follow regulations can result in hefty fines and, in some cases, millions of dollars in penalties.

-Compliance regulations consist of strict rules for the way data is stored at-rest and in-motion.
-At-rest data represent any file or asset stored on the network.
-It’s “at-rest” because the data is not transferred or moved to any other location.
-This data must be protected from a breach, and in some cases, stored data should be encrypted.
+Compliance regulations are strict rules for how data is stored at rest and in motion.
+At rest data is any file or asset that’s stored on the network.
+It’s “at rest” because it is not meant to be transferred or moved to any other location.
+This data must be protected from a breach and may even need to be encrypted.

-Data in-motion is any information transferred across the network or the Internet.
-This data may be a file transferred from one location to another or an attachment sent from a corporate email to an external user.
-Databases move data from the server’s local storage to an application requesting data.
-This data is also in-motion as it moves across the network.
+Data in motion is any information transferred over the network or internet.
+This data might be a file transferred from one storage location to another.
+Or it could be an attachment sent via email to an external user.
+Databases move data from local storage to applications requesting data, which means this data is also in motion as it moves across the network.

-Both data at-rest and in-motion must follow compliance standards.
-For example, DLP requires data in-motion to be encrypted.
-Data transferred across the Internet should always be encrypted, but data at-rest can be stored without encryption, depending on its sensitivity and confidentiality level.
+Strict compliance standards apply to both data at rest and in motion.
+For example, DLP requires data in motion to be encrypted.
+But data at rest can be stored without encryption depending on its sensitivity and confidentiality level.

 AWS DLP Best Practices

-- Determine the right AWS architecture.
-AWS offers several security tools and policies in place to help corporations protect data at-rest and in-motion.
+- Choose the right AWS architecture.
+AWS offers several levels of data management and security controls to protect data at rest and in motion.

-When choosing an AWS DLP tool, organisations need to find one that offers methods that adhere to industry compliance regulations.
-For example, if the organisation is a healthcare business, the DLP tool must offer HIPAA compliance rulesets.
-Tools that have compliance standards built into their software make it much easier for organisations to categorise data and follow policies specific to the compliance requirements.
+Organisations that need an AWS DLP tool should look for a solution that streamlines adherence to industry regulations.
+For example, if the firm specialises in healthcare, the DLP tool should include HIPAA compliance rulesets.
+Solutions with built-in compliance standards make it much easier to categorise data and follow compliance requirements.

-- Dashboards for administrators to get a quick review of the current and previous status of the system.
+- Dashboards for a quick view of past and present system status